cloudant/sync-android/doc/migration.md

 * The `IntervalTimerReplicationPolicyManager` was moved into the `cloudant-sync-datastore-javase` module since it was not suitable for running on Android anyway.

+* The `ReplicationPolicyManager.ReplicationsCompletedListener` interface has been moved to `com.cloudant.sync.replication.PolicyReplicationsCompletedListener`.

-* The Android `ReplicationService` now uses the same `ReplicationsCompletedListener` interface as the `ReplicationPolicyManager`.
-The `ReplicationService.ReplicationCompleteListener` has been removed and implementers should implement `ReplicationPolicyManager.ReplicationsCompletedListener` instead.
+* The Android `ReplicationService` now uses the same `PolicyReplicationsCompletedListener` interface as the `ReplicationPolicyManager`.
+The `ReplicationService.ReplicationCompleteListener` has been removed and implementers should implement `PolicyReplicationsCompletedListener` instead.
 Migration also requires some minor method renames.

-* The `ReplicationService.SimpleReplicationCompleteListener` has been moved to `ReplicationPolicyManager.SimpleReplicationsCompletedListener` and now implements `ReplicationPolicyManager.ReplicationsCompletedListener`.
+* The `ReplicationService.SimpleReplicationCompleteListener` has been moved to `PolicyReplicationsCompletedListener.SimpleListener` and now implements the `PolicyReplicationsCompletedListener` interface.

 * It is now possible to have multiple subclasses of `PeriodicReplicationService` in the same Android app without them interfering with each other.
 If you have not used replication policies involving a `PeriodicReplicationService`